-Our Study Scripture is directly intended to get us out of the dullness in our Christian life.
-It has a direct and powerful application to our lives.
-It tells us who our Saviour is and accordingly who we are.
+Our Study Scripture warns of dullness in the Christian life of the Christians in the Jews living outside of Palestine.
+This warning has a direct and powerful application to our lives.
+Christian teaching tells us who our Saviour is and accordingly who we are.
 This reminder is most or even critically important for many believers tend to get sluggish and drift away from the truth which led them on the path to eternal life that they have once held.

 It is therefore important that we define the word heir from the start of this Study which deals with believers being called through Heritage.
+Christians have inherited something valuable.
+They are heirs.